-The budget in the annual Operational Plan 2022-2023 creates the basis of the projections when building the Long-Term Financial Plan.
-Relevant adjustments have been made to the current financial year to reflect the impact of COVID-19, with future year assumptions reflecting the expected return to a normal business state.
+The budget in the annual Operational Plan 2025-2026 creates the basis of the projections when building the Long-Term Financial Plan.

 Relevant indices have been used as the basis of assumptions for income and expenditure and/or increased services and facilities.
-These indices are detailed on Page 11 below.
+These indices are detailed on Page 12 below.